dmxwyrw/Tenma/README.md

 **NOTE:** When purchasing, keep in mind that PDF is currently an unsupported format.
 This will hopefully change in the near future.

-# Installation and Configuration #

-For Docker installation check out the [tenma-docker](https://github.com/hmhrex/tenma-docker) repo.

-To manually install, please refer to the [Tenma Wiki](https://github.com/hmhrex/Tenma/wiki) for installation and configuration instructions for different operating systems.

 # Screenshots #

 #### Homepage ####